The role of the kamikaze journalist

 At least noone in Canada tried to push Larry Ellison last year.
 The larger-than-life CEO of Oracle took $84.5 million from the company to fund his expensive and enduring pursuit of yachting’s America’s Cup.
 Peter Munk’s gold-plated lures for directors at Barrick, Frank Stronach’s platinum-lined parachute from Magna, don’t compare.
 Not since 2001 have we seen anything like it, when Canadian Pacific was split into five independent and self-sustaining companies after a century at the core of Canadian business and regional development.
 The CEO who made that break-up call received compensation, according to all reports, somewhere above $83 million.
 This was Canadian money, of course, not American like Mr. Ellison’s.
 Then again, it was a dozen years ago.

 Who makes these decisions?
 Directors do and primus inter pares of directors is the Chair.
 The Chair usually gives a lead and the Board decides.
 In some cases the Chair and the CEO are one and the same.
-This was the case at CP in 2001, when the Chair and CEO was David O’Brien (pictured).
+This was the case at Canadian Pacific in 2001, when the Chair and CEO was David O’Brien (pictured).
 The titles used to be joined at the Royal as well, but they’ve been split for some time now.
 Mr. Nixon is CEO.
 The Chair is David O’Brien.
 Similarly at Encana.
 Mr. Eresman was succeeded early this year as CEO by Clayton Woitas.
-But the Chair remains the same as always.
+But the Chair remains the same as before.
 That’s David O’Brien.

-[Disclosure: Tony Patterson is David's 2nd cousin.]
+[Disclosure: Tony Patterson is David O'Brien's cousin.]

 By Tony Patterson